-Verification: The AQCMM shall include in the Monthly Compliance Report (COMPLIANCE-6):
+Verification: The AQCMM shall include in the Monthly Compliance Report (COMPLIANCE-6) the following to demonstrate control of diesel construction-related emissions:

 - A. A summary of all actions taken to maintain compliance with this condition; - B. A list of all heavy equipment used on site during that month, including the owner of that equipment and a letter from each owner indicating that equipment has been properly maintained; and - C. Any other documentation deemed necessary by the CPM, and the AQCMM to verify compliance with this condition.
-Such information may be provided via electronic format or disk at the project owner's discretion. - AQ-SC6 The project owner, when obtaining dedicated on-road or off-road vehicles for mirror washing activities and other facility maintenance activities, shall only obtain new model year vehicles that meet California on-road vehicle emission standards or appropriate U.S.EPA/California off-road engine emission standards for the model year when obtained.
+Such information may be provided via electronic format or disk at the project owner's discretion.